devchan64/devchan64.github.io/_posts/en/2025-04-08-message-oriented-design-definition.md

 ---

+# Defining Design with a Focus on the Message

+---

 # The Era of Every Device Becoming a Browser

 Recently, digital devices have evolved from mere command receivers and data collectors to active participants in the network, **reacting in real-time and exchanging messages**.